Cecil County Disorderly Intoxication Lawyer

 A public place is not specifically defined in the statute.
 Public property is defined in Md Code Ann., Alc.
 Bev. §6-321 to include grounds owned or leased by the state or a local government entity.
 This statute prohibits consuming alcoholic beverages on public property and in also other places, which may include shopping malls, retail parking lots, and inside parked vehicles.

 Violation of the disorderly intoxication provision is treated as a misdemeanor offense, and those convicted may be sentenced to up to three months in jail and a fine of up to $100.
 Consuming alcohol in public is also a potential criminal misdemeanor and violators may be fined up to $100.
-A seasoned criminal lawyer could explain which penalties a person may face for their charges.
+A Cecil County attorney could explain which penalties a person may face for their disorderly intoxication charges.

 State criminal laws prohibiting disorderly conduct may also be invoked against those who are believed to be intoxicated.
 Md.
 Code Ann., Crim.
 Law §10-201 describes several types of conduct that are prohibited as disorderly conduct.
 Individuals are not allowed to “willfully act in a disorderly manner that disturbs the public peace.”